Athletic TrainingMaster of Science (M.S.)

 All required prerequisite course work must have been completed within the last 10 years of submission from the date of application.

-Meeting minimum prerequisite requirements does not guarantee acceptance into the UNL MSAT.
+Meeting minimum prerequisite requirements does not guarantee acceptance into the UNL MS in AT program.

 Application to this program

-The application window will open annually on August 1st and close on April 1st.
-Applicants are encouraged to complete the application process early as possible.
+Applicants are encouraged to complete the application process as early as possible once the application window opens annually on August 1st and closes on April 1st each year.
 Completed applications will be reviewed in the order received.

-Applicant will complete applications through both the Athletic Training Centralized Application Service (ATCAS) and the University of Nebraska-Lincoln Graduate School Application ADMIT (CollegeNET).
+Applications will be completed through both the Athletic Training Centralized Application Service (ATCAS) and the University of Nebraska-Lincoln Graduate School Application ADMIT (CollegeNET).
 Both applications must be completed prior to review and require separate fees.
-Acceptance by the University of Nebraska-Lincoln Graduate School does not guarantee acceptance into the UNL MSAT.
+Acceptance by the University of Nebraska-Lincoln Graduate School does not guarantee acceptance into the UNL MS in AT program.

 STEP 1